-Beliefs and perceptions concerning NNJ
+2.3 Beliefs and Perceptions Concerning NNJ

 The first objective of the study sought to establish the beliefs and perceptions of mothers regarding neonatal jaundice.
 Questions asked included the perceived causes of neonatal jaundice, whether neonatal jaundice was as a consequence of spiritual attacks and why, family history of neonatal jaundice as a possible cause, the influence of ethnicity on neonatal jaundice, as well as whether perceived infections could contribute to the development of neonatal jaundice.

-Myths and beliefs
+2.3.1 Myths and Beliefs

 With regards to the perceived causes of neonatal jaundice, responses gathered can be put into two categories: myths and beliefs surrounding the causes of neonatal jaundice; and biomedical explanations.
 With regards to myths and beliefs, a minority of mothers considered spiritual attacks a possible cause of neonatal jaundice, although they were generally not sure of their response.
 According to a participant:

 “Some of my relatives and friends told me that I should stay indoors to prevent people from seeing me after delivery but I didn’t listen.
-Some few days later, I noticed my baby started becoming yellow which was attributed evil forces.
+Some few days later, I noticed that, my baby started becoming yellow which was attributed evil forces.
 (P1).”

 Another study participant added that: